 First, begin in a 90-90 position.
 Place one knee on the floor.
-Form a 90-degree angle with the back leg so that your knee is located directly under your hip.
+Form a 90-degree angle with the back leg, so your knee is directly under your hip.
 Make another 90-degree angle from the front leg.
 The ankle is located directly under the knee.
 Squeeze your glutes, stay tall, push the top of your head toward the ceiling, and breathe into your belly.

-When you do this, you will feel a phenomenal stretch in front of your hip.
+Doing this will make you feel a phenomenal stretch in front of your hip.
 It helps with balancing your pelvis and works your core at the same time.
 We can do multiple exercises from the 90-90 position, which is why it is so valuable.

-Today, I’m going to bring this move inline and show a chop or lift, depending on what angle you are coming from.
+Today, I’m going to bring this move in a line and show a chop or lift, depending on what angle you are coming from.
 It is with diagonal movements.
 Perform two or three sets of the following exercises with 8 to 12 repetitions on each side.

 90-90 Inline Position

-Now, let’s close that space down by putting your front foot in line with your back knee as if you stepped out onto a tightrope.
-This enables your core to work tremendously hard to be able to keep you centered.
+Let’s close that space by putting your front foot in line with your back knee as if you stepped out onto a tightrope.
 Make sure to keep your core tight to avoid falling to your sides.
+This enables your core to work tremendously hard to keep you centered.

 90-90 Inline Chop

 Ball up your fists.
 Reach for the bottom of your hip and come across your body diagonally.
-Reach for the corner of the ceiling and come back down toward the bottom hip, and then repeat the movements.
-You breathe in as you come down and breathe out as you come toward the ceiling.
+Reach for the corner of the ceiling, come back toward the bottom hip, and repeat the movements.
+You breathe in as you come down and breathe out toward the ceiling.

-When working on these, keep the movements on top of the stable midsection.
-Keep your stomach tight as you move your shoulders, ensuring everything below stays stuck in place.
+Keep the movements on top of the stable midsection when working on these.
+Keep your stomach tight as you move your shoulders, ensuring everything below stays in place.
 You are moving on top of that stable base.